oVirt/ovirt-site/source/community/about/community-guidelines.html.md

 ## Be respectful

 Our community is defined by the interactions of its members.
 When people are nice to each other, our community is nice.
 It can be easy to forget, in a disconnected world, that behind the IRC nickname or email address is a person.
 Please remember that when you communicate with other users, contributors, or anyone outside the community who interacts with us, whether in person or online.
+A community where people feel uncomfortable or threatened is not a productive one.

 Not all of us will agree all the time, but disagreement is no excuse for poor behavior and poor manners.
 We might all experience some frustration now and then, but we cannot allow that frustration to turn into a personal attack.
-It's important to remember that a community where people feel uncomfortable or threatened is not a productive one.
+For example, when participating in technical discussions, it's important to stay on topic and keep in mind that the discussion is about ideas, concepts, or processes, not about the people behind them.

 ## Be tolerant